 Hence, through our study of diverse social groups in both the global South and North, we are attentive to social registers that cut across class, gender, ethnicity, race, sexuality, community, and their intersections.
 Our intellectual framings are based within the broad rubric of critical development studies; and are informed particularly by political ecology, political economy of development, livelihood approaches, feminism, intersectionality and labour geographies.
 These theoretical contributions offer the relevant inspiration to undertake our research and analysis, providing us with a schema with which we aspire to be empathetic architects that can explore our fraught global conjuncture; and within it our spatial practices and its interconnections to a fragile environment.

-While we have as a common interest these global-national-local dynamics and the way that they play out in different ways in different terrains, we also focus on different themes or sectors.
-Among our current research interests are; non-farm diversification and regional development; the politics of development assistance; land issues and policy; geographies of education; urban space and planning; tourism and poverty; ageing and livelihoods, and; social entrepreneurship in different geographical contexts.
+As human geographers and social scientists, while we have a common interest in global-local dynamics and the way that they play out in distinctive ways in various terrains, we also focus on different themes or sectors.
+Our main research interests are labour and feminist geographies, politics of development, geographies of education and land tenure rights.

-The development geography group within the Unit for Human Geography has its origins in the early 1990s when the late Dr Anders Närman together with three PhD candidates started group activities on joint readings and discussing ongoing research.
-The three PhD candidates’ respective projects focused on development and livelihoods in Africa: Johan Dahl’s A Cry for Water in Zimbabwe, Margareta Espling’s Women’s Livelihood Strategies in Mozambique and Per Assmo’s Livelihood Strategies and Development in Tanzania.
+The development geography group within Human Geography began in the early 1990s, when the late Dr Anders Närman together with three PhD candidates started group activities on joint readings and discussing ongoing research.
+These led to the following PhD dissertations: Johan Dahl’s A Cry for Water in Zimbabwe, Margareta Espling’s Women’s Livelihood Strategies in Mozambique and Per Assmo’s Livelihood Strategies and Development in Tanzania.